 Algorithms to Detect Direction of Moving Objects

-In order to identify a direction of the moving object two parallel lines are needed.
+In order to identify the direction of the moving object, two parallel lines are needed.
 The direction is distinguished depending on which line an object touches first.
-Initially a video frame is taken and one more line but with a little shift to the first one is drawn.
+Initially, a video frame is taken and one more line but with a little shift to the first one is drawn.

-*2 neighboring blobs representing 2 moving objects fused together on a certain mask
+*2 neighbouring blobs representing 2 moving objects fused together on a certain mask

-*a blob of a moving object splitted into multiple blobs on a certain mask
+*a blob of a moving object split into multiple blobs on a certain mask

 * a blob was removed from one of the masks but remained on another